Crash of a Douglas C-47-DL near Sumprabum: 3 killed

 Circumstances:

-A load of ammunition and fuel drums was dropped in Kunming.
-On the return flight to Dinjan, Assam, the aircraft hit the slope of a mountain and disappeared.
-SAR operations did not find any trace of the aircraft nor the crew.
-Eventually, the wreckage was found in 2011 on the slope of a 13,400 feet high mountain located 15 km northwest of Dali.
+A load consisting of ammunition and fuel drums was dropped over Kunming.
+The airplane failed to return to base in Dinjan, Assam, and was missing.
+SAR operations failed to find any trace of the aircraft nor the crew.
+The wreckage was eventually found in 2011 on the slope of a 4,084 metres high mountain located 15 km northwest of Dali.

 Date & Time: Oct 10, 1942